kondor3d/kondor/UserManual-en.md

 ### 3. Power-on detection

-Insert the burned SD card into the Raspberry Pi, plug in the Internet cable and power supply, and you can see the IP address of the Raspberry Pi through the LCD screen.
+Eject the SD card with img burned and insert it into the Raspberry Pi reader slot, plug in the Internet cable and power supply, and you can see the IP address of the Raspberry Pi through the LCD screen.
+If you do not have a power cable, that is ok, we can now set up wifi directly on the Raspberry Pi Screen

 ![图片](./user-doc-img/2019-11-9/WiFi-ip.jpg)